sjkneisler/agentic-ai-workshop/memory-bank/techContext.md

 ## Dependencies

-- See `requirements.txt` for specific package versions (includes `PyYAML`).
-Pinning was attempted during the v0.1.0 polish pass, though some versions might require manual verification based on the specific Python environment used.
+- See `requirements.txt` for specific packages and versions (includes `PyYAML`, `langchain` suite, `unstructured`, `requests`, `beautifulsoup4`, etc.).
+Pinning should be reviewed/updated.
-- Assumes standard Python installation and network access for API calls.
+- Assumes standard Python installation and network access for API calls and dependency installation.
-- SSL certificate verification relies on the `certifi` package, which is automatically installed/updated by the SSL fix logic if needed, or included in `requirements.txt`.
+- SSL certificate verification relies on the `certifi` package.